abhijith0505/abhijith0505.github.io/_posts/2022-01-09-how-not-to-do-mlops.md

 ### And finally, Data Crisis as a Service

 Back to the concept of Feature (data) store.
 Every pipeline that produces your data should be documented and it’s details communicated.
 An effective way to do this is by building a data catalog that is in sync with the feature store.
-This ensures that new pipelines can be easily created and scheduled adhering to the pre-defined standards of the feature store, and more importantly sets up processes that enable replication of these pipelines whenever required.
+This ensures that new pipelines can be easily created and scheduled adhering to the predefined standards of the feature store, and more importantly sets up processes that enable replication of these pipelines whenever required.
 This also helps to track data lineage.

 ### Authors’ recommendations